BreBecker/Bre-Project2/README.md

 Project2 (1).html is the first draft of my project 2 in html format.

-Project2 (4).html is the final draft of my project 2 in html format.
+Final_Project_2.html is the final draft of my project 2 in html format.

 Project2.ipynb is the first draft of my project 2 in ipynb format.

+Final_Project2.ipynb is the final draft of my project 2 in ipynb format.

 ALIGN.fasta is a fasta file containing the FTO nucleotide sequences for all 5 organisms.
 I used this to create a multiple sequence alignment and to create my sequence logo.
 This was obtained from UniProt.
 The UniProt Sequence ID's are as follows:
 Human: Q9C0B1.
 Mouse: Q8BGW1.
 Rat: Q2A121.
 Orangutan: Q5R7X0.
 Frog: Q68F54